javier-godoy/webhook-router/README.md

 This action returns `true` if the request is successful (indicated by a response status code in the 2xx range) or a JSON response (with any status code) was captured `INTO` a variable.

+TODO: store the response INTO a context variable instead of POST response (requires that `MacroExpansion` and `context.get` support JsonObject).

 #### DROP action